-As a teacher of all-levels yoga classes, I often get students who are new to yoga and looking for advice when just starting out.
+As a teacher of all-levels Hatha yoga classes, I often get students who are new to yoga and looking for advice when just starting.
 I am always excited to share my love of yoga and aim to help those new to yoga feel as comfortable as possible.
-So, here are six tips for yoga beginners:

 TIPS FOR YOGA BEGINNERS

-Find a beginner or all-levels class.
+Find a “beginner” or all-levels class.

 Give it three (or more) classes.

 The longer you give yoga a chance, the more comfortable you get, the more layers you can add (breath, flow, adjustments, etc.), and the more benefits you will likely see from your practice.

 Try to release the need to judge or set expectations for your practice.
 If these feelings do start to come about (they probably will – it’s natural), I invite you to gently remind yourself that you are exactly where you need to be at this moment in time.

 Listen to your body and ask if something doesn’t feel right.

 Poses can be challenging at times and may bring about a bit of discomfort, but they should never cause sharp or shooting pains.
-If this happens, I invite you to take a step back, make the pose less intense and connect with your instructor after class for modifications.
+If this happens, I invite you to take a step back, make the pose less intense, and connect with your instructor after class for modifications.

-If available, try taking several different classes with different teachers in different styles of yoga.
+If available, try taking several different classes with different teachers in various styles of yoga.
 Each teacher brings a unique perspective and will offer a slightly different flavor of yoga.
-You may find that you connect with one style, teacher, or class more so than others.
+You may find that you connect with one method, teacher, or class more so than others.